ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with route data to predict the success of expeditions based on route difficulty.
 We'll also optimize the flow by changing the **materialization type** of one of the components to a **View**.

+We'll be learning about the following concepts:
+  1. How to change the materialization type in a SQL query

-To start open the `flows/4-route_difficulty_success_prediction` folder in the File Explorer on the left.
+To start, open the `flows/4-route_difficulty_success_prediction` folder in the File Explorer on the left.

 - **Data Sources**:
     - `data/expeditions_outcomes.csv`